Wandalen/wTesting/doc/version.eng/tutorial/TestRoutineExperimental.md

 </details>

-Enter the above code into the file `Expriment.test.js`.
+Enter the code above into the file `Expriment.test.js`.

-The routine `Math.sqrt` defines the square root of a number.
+The routine `Math.sqrt` returns square root of a number.
 The test routine `sqrtTest` performs primitive testing of `Math.sqrt`.

 Suppose that a developer does not have a clear understanding of exactly how `Math.sqrt` should respond to negative numbers.
 In this case, the developer can investigate it by writing an experiment.
 After the research, the developer can turn the experiment into a regular test routine or share it with team members.